tjkandala/baahuDocs/docs/routing.md

 ### Prior Art

-There are a few JS SPA routers similar to baahus RouTrie, but RouTrie outperforms them because its implementation is more optimizable by JS engines.
+There are a few JS SPA routers similar to Baahu's RouTrie, but RouTrie outperforms them because its implementation is more optimizable by JS engines.

 The trie-based internals are inspired by the elegant [nanorouter in choojs](https://github.com/choojs/nanorouter).